AriFordsham/GHCWiki/building/using.md

 This part of the guide is about *using* the build system, that is, how to interact with the build system when you're developing some part of GHC, its libraries or tools.
+The section aims to be comprehensive;
+for a quick start, read [Building/Hacking](building/hacking) first.

 ## Source trees and build trees